-Fresh ripe mangoes are crucial for a perfect result in this recipe.
+Fresh ripe mangoes.
+It’s crucial that your mangos are ripe and delicious for a perfect result in this recipe.
 They should be firm but yield to the touch and they should taste sweet and delicious.

 If you’re a chia fan then definitely check out our other chia puddings!